Ganglion Cyst

 A myxoid (ganglion) cyst is a small, fluid-filled growth that typically forms near the distal joint at the end of a finger (or toe), often close to the nail fold.
 It may look translucent and can cause a visible groove or ridge in the nail when it presses on the nail matrix.
 At Peak Skin Center, board-certified dermatologist and dermatologic surgeon Dr. Thomas Knackstedt and the team evaluate myxoid (ganglion) cysts and offer a range of treatment options for patients in Cary, Apex, Fuquay-Varina, and Holly Springs, North Carolina, with plans tailored to symptom severity, skin quality, and recurrence risk.

 If you’ve noticed a myxoid (ganglion) cyst causing skin changes or nail deformities, Peak Skin Center is here to help.
-Our dermatologists in Cary, Apex, Holly Springs, and Fuquay-Varina provide prompt evaluations to determine if further assessment or treatment is necessary.
-Schedule an appointment at one of our convenient locations to begin your journey to clearer, more comfortable skin.
+Our dermatologists near Cary, Apex, Holly Springs, and Fuquay-Varina provide prompt evaluations to determine if further assessment or treatment is necessary.
+Schedule a dermatology appointment today to begin your journey to clearer, more comfortable skin.

 At a Glance